The Elephant of Complex Systems Change

-At the last minute and on Maren’s advice, I divided the 26 fields into 4 sections, with those we use most often in section 1 to those we use least (but still love) in section 4.
-We hope that if you decide to study any field directly (and consult the primary sources for yourself) this simple weighting will give you some sense of what might be most valuable for leading your own multi-stakeholder collaboration.
+At the last minute and on Maren’s advice, I divided the 28 fields into 4 groups, with those we use most often in group 1 to those we use least (but still love) in group 4.
+We hope that if you decide to study any field directly (and consult the primary sources for yourself) this weighting will give you some sense of what might be most valuable for leading your own multi-stakeholder collaboration.

 That final addition also yielded a valuable insight: The most useful fields in our work are the ones that deal with how we think and how we perceive what’s going on in the system and within ourselves, rather than on specific steps, behaviors, or tools.
 That makes sense because what we see (or don’t see), what we believe (or don’t believe), and how we make sense of the world together have a much more profound impact on the effectiveness of our work than any specific action we might take or not take.

 The first part, and in many ways the basis of Collaborative Innovation, is the work of Susan Davis and her KINS approach to building social innovation networks.
 KINS is a basis for identifying the right people for a network and creating the foundation for effective collaboration in very diverse groups.
 And then there's the magic of Susan added in, with her almost unique ability to identify the people who can collaborate effectively to lead real transformation (that's probably not easy to teach, except by doing what Susan does and embracing your intuition!).

 Group 1: We use this Stuff All the Time